Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 ```

 ## Important
-If you are using the SSL (-s) option, make sure that your domain points to both ipv4 and ipv6 addresses or letsencrypt will be unable to issue you the certificate
+If you are using the SSL (-s) option, make sure that your domain points to both ipv4 and ipv6 addresses **before running the command** or letsencrypt will be unable to issue you the certificate

 **It might take some time (even hours) for the DNS servers to point to your server**